denoland/manual/node.md

 # Interoperating with Node and NPM

-While Deno is pretty powerful itself, there is a large ecosystem of code in the [npm](https://npmjs.com/) registry, and many people will want to re-leverage tools, code and libraries that are built for [Node](https://nodejs.org/).
-In this chapter we will explore how to use it.
+While Deno is pretty powerful itself, many people will want to leverage code and libraries that are built for [Node](https://nodejs.org/), in particular the large set of package available on the [NPM](https://npmjs.com/) registry.
+This chapter we will explore how.

 > ⚠️ Starting with v1.15 Deno provides a compatibility mode, that allows to
 > emulate Node environment and consume code authored for Node directly.
 See